 - Salted Caramel Sauce: Add 1 teaspoon salt with the butter.

-- Vanilla Caramel Sauce: Add 1 teaspoon vanilla extract (or scrape the seeds from ½ a vanilla bean) with the butter.
+- Vanilla Caramel Sauce: Add 1 teaspoon vanilla extract (or scrape the seeds from ½ a fresh vanilla bean) with the butter.

 - Salted Vanilla Caramel Sauce: You guessed it...add both the salt and vanilla with the butter.